the-club-for-you/the-club-for-you.github.io/index.md

 # The Club for You

 ### Our Goals
-The Club for You aims to provide a centralized directory for UH Manoa student clubs, both registered and unregistered.
-Here, students can learn about different clubs, what they do, and how to get involved.
+The Club for You aims to provide a directory for UH Manoa student clubs, both registered and unregistered.
+This way, it will be easy for students to see what different clubs are out there and how they can join them.

-Each club will have:
+Each club's entry will have (as many as applicable):
-- a brief description
+- a description
-- meeting times and locations
+- meeting times / locations
-- a URL to its website (if any)
+- a club website URL
-- contact information for officers
+- contact information
-- a few select photos
+- a few photos